 Gingivostomatitis, also known as primary herpetic gingivostomatitis (PHG), is a highly contagious infection of the mouth and related tissues.
-According to an article in Canadian Family Physician (CFP), this infection primarily affects children under age 6.
-In most cases, it is caused by the herpes simplex virus type 1 (HSV-1).
-Here are the signs, symptoms and treatments to be aware of.
+According to the National Library of Medicine, this infection primarily affects children under age six.
+In most cases, it’s caused by the herpes simplex virus type 1 (HSV-1).

-Cases of PHG involve oral lesions that may initially appear like a recurrent herpes simplex infection, canker sore or skin infection known as erythema multiforme, according to a report in the Journal of Dental Health Oral Disorders & Therapy (JDHODT).
-Most cases will be asymptomatic, meaning PHG may go undetected, though the more severe cases can cause significant symptoms, such as:
+Cases of PHG involve oral lesions that may initially appear like a recurrent herpes simplex infection, canker sore, or skin infection known as erythema multiforme, according to a report in the Journal of Dental Health Oral Disorders & Therapy (JDHODT).
+Most cases will be asymptomatic, meaning PHG may go undetected, although more severe cases can cause significant symptoms.

 - Inflammation of the gums, producing a red and swollen appearance